cmdstan on Biowulf

 You will receive an email when compile is complete

 This will submit a batch job compiling cmdstan in the current working directory.
 It will use the processor architecture, compiler, and mpi module indicated in the help message.
 Once the job is done, a email notification will be sent.
+Use --nompi to build stan to use TBB (thread) based parallelism for running within a node.
+In either case models have to be written explicitly to enable within-chain parallelism and between-chain parallelism may not function properly for MPI.
 Once the build is done:

 [user@biowulf]$ ls -lh